Why is Tmall important for brands?

 - Ikea’s 3D stores

-- La Roche Posay’s acne diagnostic tool which uses selfies and AI to recommend the right anti-acne routine
+- La Roche Posay’s acne diagnostic tool uses selfies and AI to recommend the right anti-acne routine

 - Valentino’s launch of its 3D virtual pop-up store (Click here to watch the video on Youtube)